eduvpn/documentation/FROM_2_TO_3.md

 $ sudo apt autoremove --purge
 ```

+Make sure you also remove any lingering files from `/etc/openvpn/server`, if
+any.

 ## Install 3.x

 Now you are ready to follow the the [steps](DEPLOY_DEBIAN.md) to install 3.x.